AMReX-Astro/Microphysics/README.md

   - `burn_cell_sdc` will do a single zone burn in the simplified-SDC framework.

-  - `test_eos` will test an equation of state by first calling it will (rho, T), and then calling it with other inputs to recover rho and/or T. A cube of data, with rho, T, and X is tested.
+  - `test_eos` will test an equation of state by first calling it with (rho, T), and then calling it with other inputs to recover rho and/or T. A cube of data, with rho, T, and X is tested.